 I like to leave the edges of my tortillas “unsauced” so they get nice and crispy and lightly browned.
 More texture and more flavor!

 Bake the casserole in the preheated 350ºF oven for 25-30 minutes, or until the enchilada sauce is super thick and bubbly, and the edges of your tortillas are nice and golden brown.

 Top with thin slices of avocado and chopped cilantro (or green onions).

-Seriously, these Weeknight Enchiladas make me want every day to be a weekday.
+Seriously, these Bean and Cheese Enchiladas make me want every day to be a weekday.
 SO GOOD.